aayush17develOPer/Crypto-Portfolio-App/README.md

 I have implemented following features in it:

 a.
 Designed a carousel displaying various cryptocurrencies available.
 b.
-Made use of coingecko API to fecth all the dynamic information automatically.
+Made use of coingecko API to fetch all the dynamic information automatically.
 c.
 Made a coin table consisting on coins with their logo, symbol, name, current price, % change in 24 hours and market cap.
 d.
 When a coin is clicked on the above table, it navigates to a page where a one-two line description of the coin is shown along with some other parameters.
 Also there is a historical chart of that coin below which shows a line graph of the prices of the coin vs time in 24 hours.
 e.
 I have incoroporated a feature to connect to metamask and see the current ID's address and balance.